Enalean/tuleap-documentation-en/languages/en/user-guide/tuleap-entreprise.rst

 .. _tuleap-enterprise:

-Tuleap Entreprise
+Tuleap Enterprise
 =================

-Tuleap Entreprise is a special distribution of Tuleap crafted by Enalean for enhanced reliability.
+Tuleap Enterprise is a special distribution of Tuleap crafted by Enalean for enhanced reliability.

 Some features are only distributed to Tuleap Enterprise subscribers: